As the United States emerged in the 1960s as a global model of wealth and democracy, an estimated 35 million Americans lived in poverty.

 The nationwide tour to recruit participants to campaign for an “Economic Bill of Rights.”

 Creating communal spaces was key to helping protesters develop a shared sense of purpose.

 Bringing race, ethnicity, age, gender, and socioeconomic issues into the national discourse.

 About the Exhibition

-City of Hope: Resurrection City & the 1968 Poor People’s Campaign commemorates the 50th anniversary of Dr. King’s daring vision to end poverty in the United States.
-With newly discovered photographs and videos, the exhibition encourages visitors to explore this important chapter in U.S. history.
+Previously on view at the National Museum of American History from December 2018 - February 2019, City of Hope: Resurrection City & the 1968 Poor People’s Campaign commemorated the 50th anniversary of Dr. King’s daring vision to end poverty in the United States.
+With newly discovered photographs and videos, the exhibition encouraged visitors to explore this important chapter in U.S. history.

 As a multiethnic movement, the six-week, live-in demonstration in Washington, D.C., attracted protesters nationwide to mark a new era in American history.
 The Poor People's Campaign was the first large-scale, nationally organized demonstration after King's death. #CityOfHope1968 pic.twitter.com/PoMP39qj4u— Smithsonian NMAAHC (@NMAAHC) January 9, 2018

 A look at the exhibition "City of Hope: Resurrection City & the 1968 Poor People's Campaign" with noted photographer Robert Houston.Read More